AtanasovAtanas/pb-interactive-csharp/EN/00-Introduction-to-Programming/03-Visual-Studio.md

 [slide]
 # Installing Visual Studio
-We begin with the installation of the integrated environment **Microsoft Visual Studio** (Community, version 2017, latest as of June 2017).
+We begin with the installation of the integrated environment **Microsoft Visual Studio** (Community, version 2019).

-Installing later versions of Visual Studio (like Visual Studio 2019 and Visual Studio 2021) should be very similar.

 The **Community** version of Visual Studio (VS) is distributed freely by Microsoft and can be downloaded from: https://www.visualstudio.com/vs/community.